ppy/osu-wiki/wiki/Glossary/en.md

 ## H

-### Hitsound
+### Hit Sound

-Hitsounds are the sounds that osu! plays in response to user input when completing one of the hit objects in the game.
+Hit sounds are the sounds that osu! plays in response to user input when completing one of the hit objects in the game.
 This is in contrast to the underlying music and sounds created by the user interface.

-Hitsounds are used to provide an auditory feedback mechanism to the player to help them judge their timing.
+Hit sounds are used to provide an auditory feedback mechanism to the player to help them judge their timing.
 These are complementary to approach circles and spacing which are the visual mechanisms used to communicate timing information.

-There are 4 types of hitsounds:
+There are 4 types of hit sounds:

 - _(normal)_ (used when there is none of the below are used)
 - whistle
 - clap
 - finish

-These are added to make the hitsounds sound more expressive and let the player feel more like they are part of the music. osu! provides a wide array of hitsounds (eight in the stable release, since upgraded to twelve).
+These are added to make the hit sounds sound more expressive and let the player feel more like they are part of the music. osu! provides a wide array of hit sounds (eight in the stable release, since upgraded to twelve).
 Though, mappers can go further add up to 24 more.
 Sliders also have ambient sound effects when they are being performed successfully, including a recurrent ticking sound which matches the beat.

 ## I

-### Ignore list
+### Ignore List

 The ignore list is a blacklist of words (or users) that the player does not want to be displayed in the osu!chat.